 - Familiar vocabulary

 Again, because it's purely electronic it's much more environmentally friendly as an alternative.
 Similar to the scanning method where we mentioned OCR as a possible innovative response, these are structured files.
 There are parsing opportunities.
 There are software solutions that can allow systems to ingest and parse these technologies.
 There are going to be considerations there about what it will cost to build that expertise, or if you want to find a vendor that could help you with that.

-Similarly, there’s really no receipt.
-A lot of times when these transactions care complete, when I say receipt I just mean an image of the bill that you could hand to an auditor, to an analyst, to justify that month’s transaction.
-There’s a lot of value for a lot of operations in always having some form of the bill to go back to and justify what occurred, and that is largely absent in EDI 810 arrangements because the utility is using this as a complete alternative to the paper channel.
+- Similarly, there's really no receipt when these transactions are complete.
+When I say receipt, I just mean an image of the bill that you could hand to an auditor or to an analyst to justify that month's transaction.
+There's a lot of value for a lot of operations in always having some form of the bill to go back to and justify what occurred, and that is largely absent in EDI 810 arrangements because the utility is using this as a complete alternative to the paper channel.

 This is probably going to be much more a full one-to-one representation, but by being more complex, by being more complete it's also going to have a more significant information services or information technology resource requirement.
 You're probably going to have to involve development, a few engineers, somewhere in the process to make sure you're incorporating and integrating these types of REST requests and file types correctly.
 Also, likely in these cases, no bill image, no bill receipt.
 It bears mentioning that this is sort of leading edge.
 They're going to be just a really small minority of utilities that offer a true API or XML type service.